 In 2017, I took on two new co-producers, Andrew Schiver and Lisa Graff, friends and community members who also share an interest in comedy but saw no space in town in which they felt comfortable performing.
-We consistently perform to standing room only crowds and have brought several women and genderqueer performers into the scene who had never performed before.
+We consistently perform to standing room only crowds and have brought several performers into the scene who wouldn’t have gotten on stage anywhere else.

-And, to be sure, it’s also just very fun to do.
+And, to be sure, it’s also just fun to do.